 If you would like to become a part of the band, engage the band for a performance, or are interested in participating in the Outreach Program please e-mail Jimmy Bell at: firstname.lastname@example.org or call 870-307-PIPE.

-For more information, visit the more comprehensive Lyon College Pipe Band website.
+For more information, visit the more comprehensive Lyon College Pipe Band page.

 Celtic Arts Summer School

-Every year the Scottish Heritage Program sponsors a piping summer school and brings in world-reknowned instructors to provide quality instruction in a congenial setting on the beautiful Lyon College campus.
-Dates for the 2014 summer school will be announced at a later date.
+Every year the Scottish Heritage Program sponsors a piping summer school and brings in world-renowned instructors to provide quality instruction in a congenial setting on the beautiful Lyon College campus.
+Dates for the 2023 summer school are June 11-16.

-For more information, visit the Celtic Arts Summer School website.
+For more information, visit the Celtic Arts Summer School page.